Wildfires worsen in Colorado, 32,000 flee homes

 Closer to the blaze, which has been fanned by winds blowing into the southern Rockies from the prairies to the east, trees were visibly twisting from the heat of the flames.

-"It's a very hostile environment out there," fire information officer Anne Rys-Sikora said.
+"It's a very hostile environment out there," fire information officer Anne Rys-Sikora told Reuters.

 Asked how quickly the fire was spreading after the latest flare-up on Tuesday afternoon, incident commander Rich Harvey said, "If I gave acreage right now, it would be wrong in five minutes.
 It's growing."